AkaruDev/nuxt-3-templates/README.md

 ## TODO
-[ ] - Add observer to not render if canvas element is not visible [ ] - Planes that match HTML content position
+[ ] - Planes that match HTML content position
 [ ] - Pixel to 3d size utils
 [ ] - Uniforms utils that has already some basics like uTime